Warlock Crafting Guide

 The Journey to Un'Goro expansion introduced a few small improvements to Control Warlock decks in the form of Humongous Razorleaf and Elise the Trailblazer.
 However, overall the expansion is quite poor and a low priority for Warlock players.

-Classic packs should be prioritised highest as they provide many key cards for Warlocks, with either Whispers of the Old Gods or Mean Streets of Gadgetzan added to the mix depending on whether you wish to play an Aggro or Control style of Warlock.
+A mixture of Classic packs Kobolds and Catacombs should be prioritised highest as they both contain many key cards for Warlocks.
+Additionally, Mean Streets of Gadgetzan packs can be added in if you wish to play Aggro specifically.

 3.2.
 One Night in Karazhan Adventure Value